 We quickly realised we needed a different approach and Sales Enablement was again able to play a crucial role.
 Selling mobile rugged computing solutions is an increasingly complicated business.
 It’s not just the device, but the configuration of the device, the peripherals that support it and the software and applications to deploy, manage and make the most of the device.
 The decision making unit on the customer side is also complex and made up of many different roles and responsibilities.
 Working with so many people can be challenging.
 If one person hasn’t had all their questions answered or objectives addressed then it can quickly be back to the drawing board.

 Working closely with the Sales Enablement team helped us to reconfigure our sales approach for the online world.
-There were three elements to our new approach.
+There were three elements to our new approach:

-First, Instead of trying to influence a group in one large meeting, we adopted a more one-to-one approach.
+- Instead of trying to influence a group in one large meeting, we adopted a more one-to-one approach.
 We broke the sales process down into parts and addressed each individual, their objectives and their barriers.

-Second, we coached the sales team on selling effectively in this one-to-one online environment.
+- We coached the sales team on selling effectively in this one-to-one online environment.
 How to use and interact in online meetings more effectively and how to get the best from each interaction with the customer.

-Lastly, we reworked the content we were providing and remapped when and how to deliver that information during the sales cycle.
+- We reworked the content we were providing and remapped when and how to deliver that information during the sales cycle.

 A new sales future